Now being served: French Kiss

 A deliciously rich concoction, the French Kiss gets its name from the featured liqueur, Chambord.
 Chambord is a blend of blackberries, raspberries, black raspberries, black currants, Madagascar vanilla, and French cognac.

-While a relatively new production of the spirit, Chambord’s origins date back to the time leading up to the French Revolution in the late 17th century.
+While a relatively new iteration of the spirit, Chambord’s origins date back to the time leading up to the French Revolution in the late 17th century.
 It was said when King Louis XIV visited the Château de Chambord in France’s famed Loire Valley, he was served a liqueur made from raspberries that grew in the region.
 It wasn’t until 1982 that the modern day version was introduced.
 The Chambord brand is distilled in the French province of the same name.

 A couple of notes about the alcohol: